|

 MetaLLife and

-TherMaLLife do not affect the tolerances or dimensions used for casting parts in the die casting process.
+ThermaLLife do not affect the tolerances or dimensions used for casting parts in the die casting process.
 Our process is not a coating or plating that causes dimensional growth changes to tooling

 which would make die cast parts unacceptable.